NetCoreTemplates/vue-desktop/README.md

 # vue-desktop

-.NET Core 3.1 Vue Windows Desktop App Project Template.
+.NET 5.0 Vue Windows Desktop App Project Template.

 This Project Template lets you create .NET Core Vue Single Page Apps that can also be packaged & deployed as [Gist Desktop Apps](https://sharpscript.net/sharp-apps/gist-desktop-apps) which is